key security

 When handing out keys to employees or cleaners, you need to make sure that you fully trust these people.
 There have been cases of employees or cleaners working with criminals to organize burglaries or vehicle theft.

 You can prevent this from happening to you by thoroughly screening new employees or cleaning companies.
 This is particularly important when hiring employees like janitors who will have access to lots of keys.
-Check for a criminal background and collect references from past employers.
+Check for a criminal background using a background check platform and collect references from past employers..

 Alternatively, you can only give keys to your most loyal and dependable employees.
 This could mean that new employees do not have access to certain areas or must wait for a trusted key holder to open up the premises in the morning.
 Meanwhile, when outsourcing cleaners, some companies only allow cleaners to come in during working hours when there are already people in the building, instead of giving keys to cleaners to carry out cleaning out of hours.